saurabhdsh/ragmine/README.md

 ## Features

-- Database Flexibility**: Connect to external databases like MongoDB or use the inbuilt ChromaDB.
+- Database Flexibility: Connect to external databases like MongoDB or use the inbuilt ChromaDB.
-- Document Parsing**: Accepts documents in PDF format for semantic processing.
+- Document Parsing: Accepts documents in PDF format for semantic processing.
-- Model Selection**: Choose from multiple supported LLMs, including OpenAI's models, LLaMA, and more.
+- Model Selection: Choose from multiple supported LLMs, including OpenAI's models, LLaMA, and more.
-- Interactive Prompts**: Ask questions based on your documents and get precise, context-aware answers.
+- Interactive Prompts: Ask questions based on your documents and get precise, context-aware answers.
-- Effortless CLI Workflow**: Seamlessly guide users through database selection, document input, model configuration, and prompt interaction.
+- Effortless CLI Workflow: Seamlessly guide users through database selection, document input, model configuration, and prompt interaction.

 ---